Interface Design

 User Interface Design (Detailed)

 Developers should be able to code directly from specifications without having to make assumptions or continually ask questions.
-I produce detailed specifications provide developers with all the information they need to create screens.
+I produce detailed specifications that provide developers with all the information they need to create screens.
 Typically, specifications include a graphic component for screen layout and a data component for field contents, interaction notes, and error messages.

 User Analysis